Day 4 – Mazatlan And More Cooking Classes!

 Each course was beautiful and delicious.

-Everyone was done for the day when dinner was over.
-We went VFR to our stateroom and crashed!
-Another wonderful day in Mexico.
+When dinner was over, everyone was done for the day.
+We then flew VFR to our stateroom and crashed!
+It was another fantastic day in Mexico.